Chadwell-Clark/Wheels-on-the-Ground-kings-canyon-folks/README.md

 ## Tech Stack and Processes

 This project was built with Javascript, HTML5 and CSS3.
+We used Git and Github for version control.
 We used 4 different APIs to gather data and then used our own API to save the data to a database.
 This project was also focused on using a Scrum framework for agile development.
 For this sprint we did daily Scrum Standups, with sprint reviews and a retrospective at the end of the sprint.

 ## To use:
 You will need API keys for the nps and openweather apis .
 These will be saved in a Settings.js file that can be copied from Settings.js.example with your api keys inserted into the double quotes.
-You will need to serve up the page and also from the api folder run:
+You will need to serve up the page from the main folder.
+From the api folder run:
 ```json-server -p 8088 -w db.json```

 ## Feature List